Ranginang67/DirAttack/README.md

 # DirAttack
-DirAttack tools, Search file and directory in website
+DirAttack tools, Search file and directory on website, open source tools available for Termux and Linux.
+Easy to use!

 ![1](https://github.com/Ranginang67/DirAttack/blob/master/desktop/ex.gif)